loperntu/asialex2015/index.md

 **Missing**

 <a class="btn btn-large btn-danger" rel="popover" data-content="How does words survive? what is the life cycle?
-When to be recorded in Dictionary?" data-original-title="4th Question" id='example'>The survival problem</a>
+When to be recorded in Dictionary?" data-original-title="" id='example'>The survival problem</a>